 or Z500 as an alternative

-[Bontron(2004)] could benefit from the newly available NCEP/NCAR reanalysis data.
+At the dawn of the new millennium [Bontron(2004)] could benefit from a real breakthrough, the newly available NCEP/NCAR reanalysis data.
 This dataset being more homogeneous, much longer, and containing more variables than what was previously used, he could systematically assess a large selection of variables in the AM combined with different criteria.
 He thus confirmed the interest of the geopotential height along with the S1 criterion for the first level of analogy.
-He has also shown that the choice of the temporal window (time of observation) has a higher importance than the atmospheric level for the performance of the AM.
+He has also shown that the choice of the temporal window (times of observation) has a higher importance than the atmospheric level for the performance of the AM for daily precipitations.
 By assessing multiple combinations of atmospheric levels and temporal windows, he concluded that the coupled geopotential heights at 1000 hPa (Z1000) & 12 h and 500 hPa (Z500) & 24 h provided the best performance for the studied region (Table 2).
-The analogy on the atmospheric circulation proposed by [Bontron(2004)] is still, at the time of writing, often used operationally, and considered as a reference for benchmarking new parameterizations [Horton et~al.(2012)Horton, Jaboyedoff, Metzger, Obled, and Marty, Ben Daoud et~al.(2015)Ben Daoud, Sauquet, Bontron, Obled, and Lang].
+The analogy on the atmospheric circulation proposed by [Bontron(2004)] is still, at the time of writing, often used operationally, and considered as a reference for benchmarking new parameterizations [Horton etal.(2012)Horton, Jaboyedoff, Metzger, Obled, and Marty, Ben Daoud etal.(2015)Ben Daoud, Sauquet, Bontron, Obled, and Lang].

 Table 2: Method of type PC-2Z proposed by [Bontron(2004)].
 Same conventions as Table 1